josherrickson/stata2/stata_markdown/02-summarizing-data.md

 <</dd_do>>
 ~~~~

 Notice that it automatically ignored the string variable `make`.
-Not all commands will work this well, so `\_all` may occasionally fail.
+Not all commands will work this well, so `\_all` may occasionally fail unexpectedly.

 ^#^^#^^#^ Pairwise completion vs complete case